-# Science Fun: From Champagne vineyards to arthropods
+# Science Is Fun: From Champagne Vineyards to Arthropods

-Welcome to the program co-produced by the University of Montpellier and Divergence-FM, which takes you on a cruise through the laboratories of the Muse archipelago.
-Today we welcome Vincent Bonhomme, a researcher atthe Institute of Evolutionary Sciences in Montpellier, who recounts the history of Champagne vineyards for us.
-In the second part of the program, Philippe Boussès will open the doors to a very special collection of arthropods...
+Welcome to the program co-produced by the University of Montpellier and Divergence-FM, which takes you on a tour of the laboratories of the Muse archipelago.
+Today we’re joined by Vincent Bonhomme, a researcher atthe Institute of Evolutionary Sciences in Montpellier, who will trace the history of the Champagne vine for us.
+In the second half of the program, Philippe Boussès will open the doors to a collection of very special arthropods…

-A study published in the journal Scientific Report on January 27 sheds light for the first time on the history of champagne vineyards.
+A study published in the journal *Scientific Reports* on January 27 sheds light for the first time on the history of Champagne’s vineyards.

-Our guest today is Vincent Bonhomme, co-lead author of the study.
-He is a researcher atthe Institute of Evolutionary Sciences in Montpellier (ISEM) and a specialist in vineyards and wine from the Neolithic period to the Middle Ages.
+Our guest today is Vincent Bonhomme, the study’s co-lead author.
+He is a researcher atthe Institute of Evolutionary Sciences in Montpellier (ISEM) and a specialist in vineyards and wine from the Neolithic period through the Middle Ages.

-In the second part of the program, we take you to the Research and Development Institute (IRD), specifically to the Mivegec laboratory (Infectious Diseases and Vectors: Ecology, Genetics, Evolution, and Control), to discover the largest collection of medically relevant arthropods in Europe, with specimens from 97 countries.
-Welcome to the Arim collection, where Philippe Boussès will introduce you to these little creatures.
+In the second half of the program, we’ll take you to the Institute of Research and Development (IRD), specifically to the Mivegec laboratory (Infectious Diseases and Vectors: Ecology, Genetics, Evolution, and Control), to explore Europe’s largest collection of medically significant arthropods, with specimens from 97 countries.
+Welcome to the Arim collection; Philippe Boussès will be introducing you to these little creatures.

 © IRD – Carole Filiu-Mouhali